-Travel to Bangladesh: Tagore Country: Photo 2
+Notes on the Geography of Bangladesh: Tagore Country: Photo 2

-Upstream on the Ganges some 40 or 50 miles, the Hardinge Bridge crosses the Ganges a few miles upstream of Kushtia.
+Upstream on the Ganges some 40 or 50 miles, the Hardinge Bridge crosses the Ganges a few miles beyond Kushtia.
 This railway bridge, opened in 1915 by the viceroy, Lord Hardinge, was one of the biggest bridges built by the British in India.
 Its 15 sections stretch 5,900 feet, and the piers were sunk 160 feet below low-water level to stabilize the structure against the shifting river.
 Kipling somewhere in his days as a journalist wrote a long piece in the heroic vein about the construction of a similar bridge in the Punjab.